Greenhouses Gardening: Easy Tips for Beginners

 GREENHOUSE or SHED FOUNDATION:

-You can pour a concrete footer or use cinder blocks as a footer, which will provide a secure foundation, but this is much more permanent and more costly.
+You can use either a concrete footer or cinder blocks for a strong foundation, but this option is more permanent and ore expensive.

-If you decide to build a footer, then you will then need to attach your greenhouse to the foundation or concrete blocks to secure it.
+If you choose to build a footer, attach your greenhouse to it or the concrete blocks to keep it secure.

-PLEASE NOTE: If you are looking for any type of organic certification, then it is vital that you do not use any type of treated lumber in your foundation, footers, stem walls, or boards.
-Treated lumber contains chemicals that may leach into the soil.
+IMPORTANT: If you want organic certification, avoid using treated lumber in your foundation, footers, stem walls, or boards.
+Treated lumber has chemicals that can seep into the soil.

-Treated fence posts can even pose a threat for organic certification, so make sure to check with your local conservation district or organic certification board.
+Treated fence posts can also affect your organic certification, so check with your local conservation district or organic certification board.

 FLOORS: